dccuchile/wefe/doc/create_metric.rst

 .. note::
-    The idea of keeping the words and not just returning the embeddings is based on the fact that there are some metrics that can calculate per-word measurements and deliver useful information from these.
+    The idea of keeping the words and not just returning the embeddings is because that there are some metrics that can calculate per-word measurements and deliver useful information from these.